 The American Diabetes Association suggests that an ABI be obtained on all people with diabetes older than 50.
 However, as mentioned previously, a more appropriate test for those with diabetes may be the TBI.

 In contrast to these recommendations, the U.S. Preventive Services Task Force (USPSTF) advises against ABI screening for asymptomatic PAD.
 The Task Force found only “fair evidence” that the ABI can detect PAD in asymptomatic individuals.
 However, they gave the practice a D rating (can potentially cause harm) because of the low prevalence of PAD in the general population, the perceived lack of treatment options, and the potential for unnecessary workups and false positives, which could lead to unnecessary personal hardship and health-care expenditure.9 The AHA has asked the Task Force to reconsider its recommendation.

 Reimbursement is not the only barrier to broader use of the ABI.
 There is also uncertainty over how to interpret results.
-While it is generally accepted that an index <0.9 indicates PAD and a score of 1.1-1.3 is normal, researchers are undecided about the significance of values >1.3 and those from 0.9-1.1.
+While it is generally accepted that an index 1.3 and those from 0.9-1.1.
 One study recently found similar cardiovascular event rates in those with high ABIs and normal ABIs.10 However, ABIs >1.5 are often thought to be a result of noncompressible veins and are commonly excluded from studies.